What Are The Rules for Skiing This Season at Seven Springs?

 Masks wearing is mandatory when guests are inside, except when eating or drinking.
 Outside, guests must wear masks when waiting for or riding the lifts.
 The resort says masks are not mandatory when guests are outside and able to remain socially distant.
 Guests who forget to bring a mask can get one upon request.

-As per state-mandated requirements, all alcoholic beverages must be ordered with food and seating is limited to 50% of the restaurant’s capacity.
-Online reservations are required for sit-down dining and online orders for take-out are encouraged.
+Online reservations are required for sit-down dining (when allowed) and online orders for take-out are encouraged.
 They’ve also added new food outlets for walk-up service and to-go options.

 The fitness room is closed but the pool is open with masks required to enter and exit the area.